Spa & Hot Tub Error Codes - OH, OHH, OHS

-OH, or OHH, or OHS (Overheat) all mean that a temperature sensor has detected unsafe water temperatures of 108° – 118° F, and your spa is in an emergency cool down mode, shutting off the heater, and turning on circulation pumps and blower to help dissipate heat.
+OH, OHH or OHS (overheat) all mean that a temperature sensor has detected unsafe water temperatures of 108° - 118° F, and your spa is in an emergency cool down mode.
+The heater is shut off, and the circulation pumps and blower are turned on to help dissipate heat.

-Low Water Flow (LF, FLO), is the usual cause of an overheating (OH, OHH) spa or hot tub.
-When water doesn’t flow fast enough through the heater, it removes less heat, and the temperature of the water increases.
-Eventually, the temp sensors or high limit switches will detect the increased water temperature, and shut everything down.
-The causes of low water flow in a spa include:
+Low water flow (LF, FLO), is the usual cause of an overheating (OH, OHH) spa or hot tub.
+When water doesn't flow fast enough through the heater, the heater stays hotter, and the temperature of the water increases.
+Eventually, the temp sensors or high limit switches will detect the increased water temperature and shut everything down.
+Some causes of low water flow in a spa include:

-- Pump has an air lock, or has lost prime
+- The pump has an air lock, or has lost prime.

-- Low water level in spa, skimmer sucking air
+- Low water level in spa, and skimmer is sucking air.

-- Spa drain cover is obstructed or pipe is blocked
+- The spa drain cover is obstructed or a pipe is blocked.

-If your water flow is perfectly fine, then you could have a problem with the thermostat or high limit switches used on older spa packs, which could fall out of calibration, or become too sensitive.
-Digital spas have electronic sensor circuits, which are more durable than mechanical switches, however temperature sensors, hi limit sensors, relays and circuit boards also eventually fail on modern spas.
+If your water flow is perfectly fine, then you could have a problem with the thermostat or high limit switches used on older spa packs.
+These can sometimes fall out of calibration or become too sensitive.
+Digital spas have electronic sensor circuits, which are more durable than mechanical switches.
+However, temperature sensors, high limit sensors, relays and circuit boards will still eventually fail on modern spas.